CSStipendRankings/CSStipendRankings/README.md

 ## How to contribute

 ### Add stipend for a new institution
-The stipend data are stored as rows in `stipend-us.csv` in the format of
+**The fastest way to add or update the data is to submit a pull request.** The stipend data are stored as rows in `stipend-us.csv` in the format of
 ```csv
 <Institution Name (Department Name, Optional)>, <Annual Stipend Amount>, <Annual Local Living Wage>
 ```